Psychodrama

 Meet the specialists

-— Lucy Cesnik, Licensed Marriage & Family Therapist Intern in Nashville, TN
+— Liz Michaud, Licensed Marriage & Family Therapist in Emeryville, CA, CA

 Often the stories we tell ourselves, or others tell about us, frame who we believe we are and how we are perceived.
 These stories are played out in our every day lives at home, at work, and in our relationships either reinforcing inauthenticity or our authentic selves.
 Some exercises can help us course correct creatively toward an increased flow state reflecting more of our true selves.
 Insights, awareness of patterns, healing generational trauma are just some outcomes of this modality.